 A both simple and elegant innovation concept for Bitcoin, the technically probably most secure digital money system, was published in 2008 under the pseudonym Satoshi Nakamoto, which in its implementation proved to be highly robust even against the most powerful attackers.
 The »honey badger of money« is probably the most attractive, but also the most insurmountable honeypot for hackers and enjoys the best of health despite countless attacks and obituaries: simple empirical dominance regularly beats symbolism and opinionated value judgement discussions.

-Cryptocurrencies would potentially be capable of the greatest conceivable disruption on a global scale: After all, money is the main foundation of all economic and social systems.
+Cryptocurrencies would potentially be capable of the greatest conceivable disruption on a global scale: After all, money is a main foundation of economic and social systems.